wombleton/gitlaw-nz/acts/W/War Pensions Act 1954.md

     provided that nothing herein shall be construed to prevent the Secretary from authorising, with or without the consent of the person to whom the pension or allowance was granted, the payment of the whole or any portion thereof to any other person for the benefit of the person to whom it was granted or for the benefit of the person's spouse or partner or of any dependent child or dependent children.

-    (2) Every person commits an offence and shall be liable on summary conviction to a fine not exceeding $100 who demands or accepts any certificate or any acknowledgment or undertaking that would constitute a legal or equitable assignment of or charge upon any pension or allowance under this Act if the same were capable of being legally assigned or charged.
+    (2) Every person commits an offence and shall be liable on conviction to a fine not exceeding $100 who demands or accepts any certificate or any acknowledgment or undertaking that would constitute a legal or equitable assignment of or charge upon any pension or allowance under this Act if the same were capable of being legally assigned or charged.

     Compare: 1943 No 22 s 71

-    Section 89(1) proviso: amended, on 15 December 2001, by [section 31][379] of the War Pensions Amendment Act 2001 (2001 No 97).
+    Section 89(1) proviso: amended, on 15 December 2001, by [section 31][387] of the War Pensions Amendment Act 2001 (2001 No 97).

     Section 89(1) proviso: amended, on 1 April 1989, by section 5(2)(g) of the War Pensions Amendment Act 1988 (1988 No 148).

+    Section 89(2): amended, on 1 July 2013, by [section 413][388] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 90 Recovery of payments made in error